 Hire an Agent

-And if you really want to guarantee that you’ll get a home mortgage in Los Angeles, be sure to hire a good agent.
+And if you really want to guarantee that you’ll get a home mortgage in Riverside, be sure to hire a good agent.
 An experienced, local real estate agent will have her finger on the pulse of the local market.
 She can help you find the home you want in your price range.
 (Remember the first tip about knowing what you can afford?)
 A good agent can also guide you successfully through all those other steps.